-With the help of a third-party conflict minerals partner that provided collection, screening and analysis of our CMRT collection process, we collected CMRTs from our suppliers for the year ended December 31, 2015.
+We collected, screened and analyzed CMRTs from all 3TG-exposed suppliers for the year ended December 31, 2016.
 We provided our suppliers with formal notification of Micron's requirements to convey our expectations that they report to us, within thirty days of any such occurrence, any changes to their supply chains that would affect their CMRT status.